Vchitect/VBench/vbench2_beta_i2v/README.md

 The original images are of very high resolutions (mainly around 4k and above), and this enable many tasks that requires high-resolution and high quality images.
     <p>
         <img src="../asset/vbench_i2v/image_size_distribution.png" alt="drawing" width="50%" alt/><br>
-        <em>The figure aboves shows the image resolution distribution in our image suite.
-Each dot represent an image in our image suite.
+        <em>The figure above shows the image resolution distribution in our image suite.
+Each dot represents an image in our image suite.
 The three reference lines represent 1K (red), 2K (green), and 4K (yellow) resolutions.
         </em>
     </p>
     <table>